 Monitor your traffic to gauge the success of each item.
 This will give you valuable information in relation to what is working and what isn’t.

 #5.
 Give Email Marketing a try

-If you are thinking of employing an email marketing approach to broadcast your small business, you can’t look past MailChimp (no affiliation with Rusty Mango).
+If you are thinking of employing an email marketing approach to broadcast your small business, you can’t look past MailChimp.
 It has almost everything built-in to help you create great looking emails, distribute them and, most importantly, keep you within the law regarding SPAM.

 Note: You cannot send emails from a business in Australia to anyone you like.
 You must have the recipient’s permission or an existing customer relationship with that person.
 For more information, take a look at the Spam Act 2003.

 Using MailChimp (and common sense), you can create an email campaign that drives business to your website and your physical store: